 - 9.1.
 The ball is out of play when it has wholly crossed the goal line or touch line whether on the ground or in the air or when play has been stopped by the referee. - 9.2.
-The ball is in play at all other times, including when it rebounds from a goalpost, crossbar, corner pole, or human and remains in the field of play.
+The ball is in play at all other times, including when it rebounds from a goalpost, crossbar, human, or robot and remains in the field of play.